luismcsoul/the-sustainable-republic/README.md

 .
 ## SECOND PART: "NO POPULAR ELECTION"

-11. The project of an enciclopedic republic, guided by the illustration, was naturally controlled from the beginning by the sponsoring 'affluents' and corporations (nowdays).
+11. The project of an enciclopedic republic, guided by "Age of Enlightenment", was naturally controlled from the beginning by the sponsoring 'affluents' and corporations (nowdays).

-12. The popular election is highly inefficient due to the lack of coordination between science, tax collection and budget execution.
+12. The popular election is highly inefficient due to the lack of coordination between science, law formulation, tax collection and budget execution.

 13. Notice than politics is the only area of human interaction where a generalist is choosen to do a very specific job which, outside of this irrational model, would be considered absurd: the best example would be to chose by popular election the person performing an open heart surgery.